 - Tea tree

-- Ti tree
+- Australian tea tree oil

 For Patients & Caregivers

-- To treat acne
+To treat skin conditions

-- To treat minor burns
+To treat infections

 To reduce inflammation

 There are no clinical data to prove this claim.
 Intake of tea tree oil by mouth can cause severe toxicity.